knpuniversity/symfony4/sfcasts/upgrade-sf5/migrate-password-hashing.md

 ## Upgrading old Password

-We now have a database mixed with passwords using the older algorithm and the newer algorithm.
-That's fine... but in a *perfect* world, we could re-hash *all* the passwords using the newer algorithm.
+We now have a database mixed with passwords hashed with the older algorithm and the newer algorithm.
+That's fine... but in a *perfect* world, we would re-hash *all* the passwords using the newer algorithm.

 But... we can't do that.
-To hash a password, we need the original *plain* password for each user, which we don't have.
+Boo.
+In order to hash a password, we need the original *plain* password, which we don't have.
 So it's *not* possible to upgrade all existing users to the new algorithm.

-Except, hmm, there is *one* time when we *do* have the plaintext password: at the moment any old user logs into our site.
-At *that* moment, in theory, we *could* re-hash their password using sodium and save it to the database.
+Except, hmm, there is *one* time when we *do* have the plaintext password: at the moment any old user logs into the site.
+At that *instant*, in theory, we *could* re-hash the password using sodium and save it to the database.
 That would actually be pretty awesome.

 And... that's *precisely* what  `migrate_from` does automatically.
 Well, *almost*
-automatically: we need to do things in our code to enable it.
+automatically: we need to do two things in our code to enable it.

 ## Guard PasswordAuthenticatedInterface

-First, *if* you're using Guard authentication for your log in form, your authenticator needs a new interface.
-I'll open up `src/Security/LoginFormAuthenticator.php`.
-Add a new interface:
+First, *if* you're using Guard authentication for your login form, your authenticator needs a new interface.
+I'll open up `src/Security/LoginFormAuthenticator.php` and add `implements PasswordAuthenticatedInterface`.
-`implements PasswordAuthenticatedInterface`.\

-Basically. we need to tell the system what the plain-text password is.
-I'll scroll down and then go to the Command -> Generator menu - or Command + N on a Mac - and generate a new `getPassword()` method.
+Basically, we need to tell the system what the plain-text password is.
+I'll scroll down and then go to the Code -> Generator menu - or Command + N on a Mac - to generate the required `getPassword()` method.

 Look up at `getCredentials()`: we return an array with the `email`, `password`, and `csrf_token` keys.
-In `getPassword()`, we're passed that array as the `$credentials`.
+In `getPassword()`, we're passed that array as the `$credentials` argument.
 To get the password, `return $credentials['password']`.

 ## UserRepository PasswordUpgraderInterface

 The *second* change we need to make is inside `src/Repository/UserRepository.php`.
 Implement a new interface here too called `PasswordUpgraderInterface`.
 This requires one new method.
-Go to the Code -> Generate menu - or Command + N on a Mac, select "Implement Methods" and choose `upgradePassword()`.
+Go to the Code -> Generate menu - or Command + N on a Mac - select "Implement Methods" and choose `upgradePassword()`.

 Here's the idea: when we log in, *if* the user's password is hashed with an old algorithm, the security system will call `getPassword()` on our authenticator to get the plain-text password and then hash it using the latest algorithm.
-To save that value to the `user` table, it will call this `upgradePassword()` method and pass us the new hashed value.
+To save that newly-hashed string to the `user` table, it will call this `upgradePassword()` method and pass it to us.

-Our job is to update the database.
-Let's add a little PHPDoc above this method: we know the `$user` variable will be *our* `User` object.
+So, our job here is to update the database.
+I'll add a little PHPDoc above this
+method: we know the `$user` variable will be *our* `User` object.
 Now add `$user->setPassword($newEncodedPassword)` and then `$this->getEntityManager()->flush($user)`.

 That's it!
 Test drive time!
 Find your browser and log out.
-Log back in with `admin1@spacebar.com`, password `engage`.
+Log back in with `admin1@thespacebar.com`, password `engage`.
 It works.
 But the *real* test is what the database looks like!
 Run that query again:

 ```terminal-silent